-Empower the National Fleet to Conduct Less-Stressing SSC Missions: Concept
+Empower the National Fleet to Conduct Less-Stressing SSC Missions

 The Navy will need to expand the number of ships able to conduct less-stressing missions such as maritime security, noncombatant evacuation, mine clearing, and partner training.
 These missions are normally conducted by SSCs, but the projected shortfall in SSCs until the mid-2020s will mean more of them will need to be conducted by large surface combatants, taking them away from offensive sea control operations.
-In the long term, the shortfall is not likely to be alleviated, as the Navy is unlikely to reach its requirement of fifty-two small combatants due to continued fiscal constraints and the higher costs of follow-on SSCs and upgraded LCSs.
+In the long term, the shortfall is not likely to be alleviated, as the Navy is unlikely to reach its requirement of fifty-two small combatants due to continued fiscal constraints and the higher costs of FFGs.